cturvey/stm32extldr/h7_w25q128/README.md

 Support for Winbond W25Q128 compatible parts on STM32H7xx platforms,  H7XX builds for H74x and H75x,  H72X for H72x and H73x,  H7AX for H7Ax and H7Bx

-The pin usage here is reported in the naming (sorry, bit of an odd mix)
+The pin usage here is reported in the naming (sorry, bit of an odd mix, ST has a lot of different die in the H7 family)

 ### H74x, H75x
   *  PB2,PB6 PF8,PD9,PE2,PF6 (CUSTOM1)  (H74x, H75x QUAD)